Nasdanika/core/flow/model/doc/expansion-input.md

-Expansion input is a [pseudo-state](PseudoState.html) which can be used instead of partition [start](Start.html) pseudo-state to indicate that the partition [journey](Journey.html) input is a collection and the journey is executed for each element in the collection.
+Expansion input is a [pseudo-state](PseudoState.html) which can be used instead of partition [start](Start.html) pseudo-state to indicate that the partition [flow](Flow.html) input is a collection and the flow is executed for each element in the collection.